-During the transition to a REIT structure, the company also elected to declare itself a public benefit corporation, a legal designation under Delaware law that signifies Iroquois Valley REIT as operating with recognition and consideration for other stakeholders.
+During the transition to a REIT structure, Iroquois Valley REIT also elected to declare itself a public benefit corporation, a legal designation under Delaware law that signifies Iroquois Valley REIT as operating with recognition and consideration for other stakeholders.
 This status emphasizes Iroquois Valley Farms commitment to the triple-bottom-line.